Miniature Silky Fainting Goats

 We reserve the right to retain any and all kids from any breeding.

 Kids are registered with MSFGA (Miniature Silky Fainting Goat Association) at the time of purchase.
-All kids are tattooed, microchipped, disbudded (if required), castrated (if wethers), and have received their first vaccinations.
+All kids are assigned tattoo letters and tattooed on demand, microchipped, disbudded, castrated (if wethers), and have received their first vaccinations.
 All of our kids are inspected by a veterinarian and we guarantee that all goats are healthy and free from any visible defects at the time they leave the farm.
 Should health problems or physical defects become apparent at a later date, we cannot allow the goat to be returned to our farm for bio-security reasons.
 However, if a veterinarian has determined that a problem existed at birth, or was caused by mismanagement at our farm, we will make every effort to provide satisfaction to the buyer.

 We cannot accept responsibility for a goat that does not meet your expectations at maturity.
 There are no guarantees of potential.
 Each of us accepts that risk with every goat, or other animal, we purchase.